Investors of Franklin Templeton's shut schemes to get Rs 2,962 cr

-New Delhi, April 11 (IANS) The investors of the six shut schemes of Franklin Templeton Mutual Fund are set to receive Rs 2,962 crore in the coming week.
+New Delhi: The investors of the six shut schemes of Franklin Templeton Mutual Fund are set to receive Rs 2,962 crore in the coming week.

 This would be the second tranche of disbursement to the investors after the distribution of Rs 9,122 crore across five schemes in February.